 Very effective with starry stencils a graduated painted background can be achieved by using two similar tones of emulsion paint (latex) and a tinted varnish glaze over the top.
 This technique will not work with radically different colours – keep the tones similar so mixing is easier.
 Mix a third of each colour together to create a mid-tone colour and paint the wall in horizontal bands dark to light, brushing the colours lightly over each other at the joining bands to create as softer join as possible.
 Keep strokes long, smooth and horizontal.
 Mix a varnish glaze using 2/3rd Acrylic Matt Varnish, 1/3rd Acrylic Scumble Glaze.
 Add a little water if the glaze is much thicker than the consistency of double cream.
 Tint the glaze with several drops of Universal Tinter to create a transparent glaze a couple of shades deeper than the middle tone of your painted wall.
 Brush the glaze over the wall and soften in long smooth strokes using a soft brush.

-This single sheet one layer motif stencil is made of 125 micron mylar, with two wild oats grass motifs on the one sheet to use together or apart.
+This single sheet one layer motif stencil is made of 125 micron mylar, with a large wild oat grass motif on the one sheet.

-Left – the layout of the Large Wild Oat Grass Stencil – shows left and right grass motifs.
+Left – the layout of the Large Wild Oat Grass Stencil.